American Heritage University of Southern California

-American Heritage University of Southern California (AHUSC) is a for-profit college based in Southern California.
+American Heritage University of Southern California (AHUSC) is an unaccredited for-profit college based in Southern California.

 American Heritage University states that it was founded in 2003 and is incorporated in the State of California under the name Heritage University.

 Degree Programs

-The university is structured into two Schools: The School of Business Management and the School of Law.
+The university is structured into two schools: the School of Business Management and the School of Law.
 The following degree programs are offered:

 The School of Business Management has two (2) programs: